How to Stop Someone from Accessing My Android Phone Remotely

 1. Unfamiliar Apps Running in the Background

-- Open the Settings app and go to Apps & notifications > See all apps.
-Check for apps you don’t remember installing.
+• Open the Settings app and navigate to Apps & notifications > See all apps.
+Look for any apps you don’t remember installing.

-- In the Battery Usage section, check for any apps consuming unusual amounts of power.
-This could indicate an app running in the background that you’re unaware of.
+• In the Battery Usage section, see if any apps are using an unusual amount of power.
+This could signal an app running in the background that you’re not aware of.

 2. Unexplained Increase in Device Temperature and Rapid Battery Drain